building-envelope-data/metabase/README.md

 ### Frontend

-1. When you want to update all frameworks and packages used by the frontend, open `./frontend/package.json` and update which range of versions you allow for the dependencies.
+1. Run `make outdated` and check the results.
+Either you keep an old version, for example because there is no long-term support for the new version yet, or you update `./frontend/package.json` with
+   `yarn add ${PACKAGE_NAME}@latest`.
+Read the CHANGELOGS of the packages and decide if you have the resource to upgrade the package.
+Do not change `package.json` manually.
+It defines which major versions and minor versions are allowed.
 1. Open a shell in a frontend container with
    `make shell SERVICE=frontend` and run `make upgrade`.
-It updates the versions which are fixed in `./frontend/yarn.lock` within the restrictions defined in `package.json`.
+It updates the exact versions which are documented in `./frontend/yarn.lock` within the restrictions defined in `package.json`.
-1. Run `make outdated` and check the results.
-Either you keep the old version, for example because there is no long-term support for the new version yet or you update `package.json` and run `make upgrade` again.
-1. Check the resulting changes in `yarn.lock` e.g. with `git diff`.
+1. Check the resulting changes in `package.json` e.g. with
+   `git diff ./frontend/package.json`.
 1. Exit the shell and update the containers, in development with `make down build up`.
 1. Test the frontend.